- Making News: General Convention Preview

 - Reporter's Notebook: Unconventional Commentary and Satire

-All this week, we'll be joined by writer-actor-satirist Harry Shearer.
-The voice of many characters on The Simpsons, Shearer also hosts his own public radio program, Le Show.
+All this week, we're joined by writer-actor-satirist Harry Shearer, who's the voice of many characters on The Simpsons and the host of his own public radio program, Le Show.
+Shearer offers his own impolitic take on the politics and events taking place this week in Boston.

-After three consecutive losses to Republicans Ronald Reagan and George H.W.
-Bush, Bill Clinton was the first two-term Democratic president since Franklin Roosevelt.
-But his definition of "new Democrat" sounded more like "Republican" to a lot of people.
-Clinton is tonight's major speaker at the Democratic National Convention in Boston.
-Party conventions are the last place where corporations can make unlimited political contributions without violating recent "reforms" that curb so-called "soft money."
-With all the corporate money being spent in Boston, what's the real difference between Democrats and Republicans?
-Warren Olney discusses the Clinton legacy and examines whether the Democrats are better off in the center or appealing to their left-leaning base with progressive and centrist Democrats, an advocate of public campaign financing and a spokesman for the Democratic National Committee.
+This week, KCRW comes to you from the Democratic National Convention in Boston.
+In this collection of highlights from today's To the Point, Warren Olney explores two very different aspects of the convention.
+First, the Clinton legacy.
+After consecutive losses to Ronald Reagan and George H.W.
+Bush, Bill Clinton was the first two-term Democratic president since Franklin Roosevelt, but his definition of "new Democrat" sounded more like "Republican" to a lot of people.
+Then, a discussion about party conventions, the last place where corporations can make unlimited political contributions without violating recent "reforms" that curb so-called "soft money."
+What's the real difference between Democrats and Republicans?
+Warren Olney speaks with an advocate of public campaign financing and a spokesman for the Democratic National Committee.